-On May 6, 2020, the Company announced assay results from its temporarily suspended drill program which included 188 metres grading 3.69 g/t gold including 2 metres of 169.5 g/t gold.
+On May 6, 2020, the Company announced assay results from its temporarily suspended drill program which included 188 metres grading 3.69 g/t gold including 2 metres of 169.5 g/t gold in drill hole GSDL 2001.

-On June 16th, 2020, drilling recommenced with a Phase1 -10,000 metre drill program (approximately 15-20 holes) starting with the completion of Hole GSDL2002 which was shut-down at 165 metres in March due to safety concerns resulting from COVID-19.
+On June 16th, 2020, drilling recommenced with a Phase1 (10,000 metre) drill program (approximately 15-20 holes) starting with the completion of Hole GSDL2002 which was shut-down at 165 metres in March due to safety concerns resulting from COVID-19.
 Hole GSDL2020, located 150 metres to the east of GSDL2001 was completed as planned.
 Holes GSDL2003 and GSDL 2004 were drilled 50 metres east and west of GSDL2001 respectively.
 Drilling during the current program will focus on systematically drilling the areas to the north, west and east of the initial 2020 holes to further test and refine the Company's revised interpretation.
-Due to the COVID-19 pandemic, there continues to be significant delays at the preparatory facility.
-No assays have been received by the Company and are not expected to be received before mid to late August.